GeoMop/Decovalex2023/README.md

     docker push flow123d/pflotran-gnu-rel
 ```

-### How to use the EOS model
+### How to use the DWP model
-We describe steps to execute the EOS test:
+We describe steps to execute the DWP test:

 1. [Install Docker](https://docs.docker.com/engine/install/)
 2. Install Git (versioning system)